codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## GitHub-App

 >This is an incubating feature not enabled by default.
-Please contact us for updates.
+Please contact support to enable GitHub App.

-An alternative way to authenticate with Github is via the App mechanism
+An alternative way to authenticate with Github is via the App mechanism.

+### Codefresh Github App

+> Note: The Codefresh App only has READ permissions to code, commit statuses, issues, metadata, and pull requests.
+Also, READ and WRITE to repository hooks.
+If You need additional permission for your integration, use the Manual Creation steps.

+**Step 1** - Visit [https://g.codefresh.io/account-admin/account-conf/integration/git](https://g.codefresh.io/account-admin/account-conf/integration/git) in Codefresh, add a new Git provider, and choose *Codefresh Github App* from the drop-down menu

+**Step 2** - Select the text [Github Marketplace](https://github.com/apps/codefresh-githubapp) in the text above the Installation ID field

+**Step 3** - Follow the instructions on GitHub to install the application.

+**Step 4** - Once done, the fields will be populated with the information automatically.

+**Step 5** - Click *Test connection* to verify your integration and apply your changes with the *Save* button.

+### Manual Creation

 **Step 1** - Log in your Github account and visit [https://github.com/settings/apps](https://github.com/settings/apps).
 Click the *New GitHub App* button.